The British Division of the IAP is able to offer a limited number of Travel Bursaries to its Members.

 Conditions of a Travel Bursary

-- A Travel Bursary will provide up to £500 (Five hundred GBP) towards the cost of travel and accommodation.
+- A Travel Bursary will provide up to £1000 towards the cost of travel and accommodation.
 Meeting registration fees, where required, will be reimbursed in addition.

 - Requests for reimbursement must be accompanied by appropriate receipts.